sst/sst/www/docs/advanced/source-maps.md

 description: "Enabling source maps for Lambda functions in SST."
 ---

 For Lambda functions with Node.js runtimes, SST will automatically generate source maps.
 The source maps are not used by default as it affects the startup time for Lambda functions.
+This is because the source maps files can be quite large.

+## Enable source maps

 You can enable the use of source maps by setting `--enable-source-maps` in the `NODE_OPTIONS` environment variable.